kentng201/pocket/README.md

 ### Relationship

 Pocket supported 4 types of relationships
+Note: To prevent circular dependency, you need to use `require` to import the model

 - belongsTo
 - hasOne
 - hasMany
 - belongsToMany

+`User.ts`

 ```typescript
 import { Model, HasMany, BelongsTo } from 'pocket';